← Articles

 Do I need a full vendor risk program?

-Not for a small site.
+Not for a small business.
 Focus on the top 5–10 critical vendors and build simple redundancy and recovery steps.

 What’s the most common mistake?